rmoff/rmoff-blog/content/post/kafka-ngrok.md

 ![Overview of Kafka/ngrok solution](/images/2023/11/ngrok02.webp)

+### ngrok

-_ngrok has a free tier to use which works jsut fine for this, but you will need to [create a free account](https://dashboard.ngrok.com/signup) to get your [auth token](https://dashboard.ngrok.com/get-started/your-authtoken).
-In this article I'm assuming you've exported your auth token to the environment variable `NGROK_AUTH_TOKEN`_.
+ngrok has a free tier to use which works just fine for this, but you will need to [create a free account](https://dashboard.ngrok.com/signup) to get your [auth token](https://dashboard.ngrok.com/get-started/your-authtoken).
+In this article I'm assuming you've exported your auth token to the environment variable `NGROK_AUTH_TOKEN`.

 ## Kafka and Listeners and Advertised Listeners…oh my

-In theory, using ngrok is easy.
+In theory, using ngrok is straightforward.
 You configure a _tunnel_ which routes a publicly-accessible host/port to one accessed from the ngrok agent running locally.
+Here we're telling it to route the public tunnel to a machine called `broker` on port `9092`:

 ```bash
 ngrok tcp broker:9092 --authtoken $NGROK_AUTH_TOKEN